deg-basis/antd-wrapper/README.md

 ### Generating Personal Authentication Token

-You can generate your token on GitHub (Settings|Developer settings|Personal access tokens).
+You can generate your token on [https://github.com/settings/tokens](GitHub) (Settings|Developer settings|Personal access tokens).
 Required scope for the personal access token is shown in the below table.

 For example, A Crux user needs `read:packages` and `read` permission for the Crux repository.